implict/ofSiteKR/_documentation/math/ofVec3f.markdown

 _version_deprecated: _
 _summary: _
 _constant: False_
-_static: no_
+_static: False_
 _visible: True_
 _advanced: False_
 -->

+_inlined_description: _

 _description: _

-Restrict the length (magnitude) of this vector to a maximum of `max` units by scaling down if necessary.
+Restrict the length (magnitude) of this vector to a maximum of 'max' units by scaling down if necessary.

 ~~~~{.cpp}
 ofVec3f v1(5, 0, 1); // length is about 5.1